DivergentClouds/expanse/spec.md

 ## Comments

-Comments are prefixed with a semicolon and last until the end of the line.
+Comments are preceded by a semicolon and last until the end of the line.

 ```
 ; this is a comment